-This action would directly affect the administrative environment of the Southeast Regional Office (SERO).
-These effects would primarily be based on the ability of SERO to match IFQ share accounts with vessels with a valid or renewable commercial reef fish permit.
-Alternative 1, No Action, would not change the administrative environment because any requirements to obtain or maintain IFQ shares would not change.
-Alternatives 2-5 would require SERO to do additional work.
-First, SERO would need to determine which entities that hold IFQ share accounts are not in compliance because their account is not associated with vessels with a valid or renewable commercial reef fish permit.
+This action would directly affect the administrative environment by requiring the Southeast Regional Office (SERO) to match IFQ share accounts with vessels with a valid or renewable commercial reef fish permit.
+Alternative 1, No Action, would not change the administrative environment because any requirements to obtain or maintain IFO shares would not change.
+Therefore, it would have the least effect of any of the alternatives.
+Alternatives 2-4 and Preferred Alternative 5 would require SERO to do additional work.
+First, SERO would need to determine which entities that hold IFO share accounts are not in compliance because their account is not associated with vessels with a valid or renewable commercial reef fish permit.
 After this determination is made, those entities would need to be notified they are out of compliance and what steps they need to take to either come into compliance or divest their shares.
 In addition, SERO would need to monitor those entities wishing to retain their shares do become compliant with the new share account requirements.
 Lastly, any account that is not associated with an active or renewable permit may have associated shares reclaimed by NMFS and transferred into a NMFS managed IFQ account.
 Under Alternative 2, all share accounts would need to be associated with a valid or renewable commercial reef fish permit.
 Those that are not would either need to come into compliance or they would need to divest their shares to ensure their shares are not reclaimed by NMFS (Action 2).
 To monitor accounts, coding changes in the existing software would need to be added to disallow shares being transferred to an account not associated with a permit.
-Alternatives 3-5 add extra complexity in that the date the account was established needs to be compared to the date specified in each alternative.
+Alternatives 3-4 and Preferred Alternative 5 add extra complexity, hence increased adverse effects to the administrative environment, in that the date the account was established needs to be compared to the date specified in each alternative.
 Some shares would qualify to be grandfathered in depending on when they were established, and other accounts would not.
-Those entities holding noncompliant share accounts would either need associate them with a valid or renewable commercial reef fish permit or divest their shares.
-For Alternatives 2-5, the needed tracking could be automated, reducing the effects of tracking accounts and permits on the administrative environment; however, this would incur a cost to SERO in both dollars and time to update the software.
+Those entities holding non-compliant share accounts would either need associate them with a valid or renewable commercial reef fish permit or divest their shares.
+For Alternatives 2-4 and Preferred Alternative 5, the needed tracking could be automated, reducing the effects of tracking accounts and permits on the administrative environment; however, this would incur a cost to SERO in both dollars and time to update the software.

-4.2 Share Divestment
+4.2 Share Divestment for Permit-Required Accounts